-Departments shall encourage all new supervisors to attend the Learning Institute's Seminar on Graduate Supervision http://www.learning.ox.ac.uk/seminar_desc.php?cat=cc&ls=all&cc=AP/PGS&page=19.

-(These seminars can be arranged on a departmental or divisional basis for groups of six or more).
+Departments shall encourage all new supervisors to attend the Learning Institute's Seminar on Graduate Supervision https://learningrp.nsms.ox.ac.uk/public\html/seminar\desc.php?cat=cc&ls=all&cc=AP/PGS&page=19 (These seminars can be arranged on a departmental or divisional basis when there are sufficient numbers of participants.
+Sessions can also be arranged if cognate departments wish to work together).